fbrbovic/cursor-rule-framework/docs/workflow-system.md

 #### **What Happens**
 - **Code Implementation**: Write code following the approved plan
+- **Architecture Updates**: Update architecture.mdc when implementing new patterns or decisions
+- **Epic Progress Tracking**: Update epic status and progress when working on epic-related tasks
 - **Iterative Development**: Build incrementally with frequent validation
 - **Error Handling**: Address issues as they arise
 - **Quality Assurance**: Apply coding standards and best practices